jordannholmes/FinalProject/README.md

 If done in RStudio: User does not have to load R, but still must install the TR8 and devtools packages for analysis.
 These steps are also included in RStudio_Analysis.Rmd.
 It is suggeted to install these packages prior to running RStudio_Analysis, however, to ensure that each package is properly installed.

 ## Choosing Traits for Analysis
-In order to see the list of possible traits that can be used for analysis, run the following command in R. If necessary, load R (see instructions in above).
+In order to see the list of possible traits that can be used for analysis, run the following command in R. If necessary, such as when working in Hoffman2, load R (see instructions above).

 This list will include the short code to the trait name, the decription of the trait name, and the database the trait information will be pulled from.
 ```
+library('TR8')
 head(available_tr8)
 ```
-***Note:*** This can only be done if the TR8 package was suggessful installed.
+***Note:*** This can only be done if the TR8 package was suggessful installed and loaded in R. If working in RStudio, the TR8 package still must be installed and loaded.

 ## Instructions for Running the Program